Rich in vitamins and plant compounds

 Citrus may reduce your risk of kidney stones

 It has been found that drinking orange juice may help percent recurrent kidney stones.
-Kidney stones develop when chemicals within our urine become too concentrated start to crystallise.
+Kidney stones develop when chemicals within our urine become too concentrated and start to crystallise.
 Over time, these crystals bind to form a kind of stone.
 The majority of citrus fruits, more notably, oranges, contain citrate.
 This helps prevent the formation of kidney stones by allowing for more citrate within the urine, which decreases the acidity.

 Citrus may help you live longer

 Citrus fruits are known to contain a large amount of vitamin C, which, as we know, are good for your general health.
-This means that citrus fruits are great for strengthening the immune system, therefore fighting off diseases, such as cancer, heart disease dementia, as well as the aforementioned reduced risk of strokes.
-More specifically, citrus fruits can reduce the risk of cancer of the oesophagus, mouth, stomach by up to 50% according to research from hcg injections.
-According to many experts, the best fruits to consume are marins, oranges satsumas, as they contain over 170 phytochemicals with anti-tumour, anti-inflammatory antioxidant functions.
+This means that citrus fruits are great for strengthening the immune system, and therefore fighting off diseases, such as cancer, heart disease and dementia, as well as the aforementioned reduced risk of strokes.
+More specifically, citrus fruits can reduce the risk of cancer of the oesophagus, mouth, and stomach by up to 50% according to research from hcg injections.
+According to many experts, the best fruits to consume are mandarins, oranges and satsumas, as they contain over 170 phytochemicals with anti-tumour, anti-inflammatory and antioxidant functions.
 They are also beneficial to the health of our lungs.
-Citrus fruits contain hesperidin, which may lower cholesterol levels, are a good source of beta-cryptoxanthin.
+Citrus fruits contain hesperidin, which may lower cholesterol levels, and are a good source of beta-cryptoxanthin.
 All of these factors mean that eating citrus fruits can increase your life expectancy.

 Citrus may protect your brain

 As we have already briefly discussed, eating citrus fruits can help battle against dementia.
 In a recent study it was found that elderly people who eat plenty of citrus fruits were 23% less likely to develop dementia, after a six-year follow up.
-Within this study, marin oranges were the most commonly eaten fruit.
-This specific fruit contains a large number of flavonoids, it is postulated that these may protect the neurons on your brain using their anti-inflammatory properties.
+Within this study, mandarin oranges were the most commonly eaten fruit.
+This specific fruit contains a large number of flavonoids, and it is postulated that these may protect the neurons on your brain using their anti-inflammatory properties.

 Citrus won’t spike your blood sugar

-It was found by the American Diabetes Association that citrus fruits, more specifically lemons, are considered a top 10 superfood when it comes to combatting diabetes high blood sugars.
+It was found by the American Diabetes Association that citrus fruits, more specifically lemons, are considered a top 10 superfood when it comes to combatting diabetes and high blood sugars.
 This is again due to the large amount of vitamin C that’s prevalent within these fruits.
-Also, the fibre acidity allows for slower digestion, which causes a steadier rise in blood sugar levels.
+Also, the fibre and acidity allows for slower digestion, which causes a steadier rise in blood sugar levels.
 When discussing the glycemic index, lemon juice is again considered a superfood, as it slows down the rate at which our stomachs empties the food, therefore enabling our bodies to take longer breaking apart the sugar molecules.
 One or two tablespoons of lemon juice has the potential to reduce the effect that a meal has on your blood sugar by up to 30%.